-► 3g Develop the use of mobile IT applications
+▶ 3g Develop the use of mobile IT applications

 Opportunities for the use of mobile information technology in delivering information and adding creatively to the visitor experience have been expanding rapidly.
-Particular examples include:
+Particular examples to develop further include:

-- Downloadable map-based routes with interpretation - Downloadable i-phone apps. - Real time information, for example on events or weather conditions
+- Downloadable map-based routes with interpretation - Downloadable i-phone apps. - Real time information, for example on events or weather conditions.